 During the load test execution, WebLOAD activates the mobile machine and then displays performance information directly from the device.
 The information included the mobile activity I did, and the machine’s resources information such as CPU, memory, and even battery usage.

 WebLOAD seems to provide good support for a wide range of web-related protocols like HTTP/S, HTML5, web services, Rest API, AJAX, push technologies, as well as FTP, SMTP, TCP, DBs, and others.
 For enterprise applications, there is built-in support for SAP, Oracle apps, Ellucian, and a few more.
 And as mentioned before, you can also work with Java objects for testing any specific usage, such as a homegrown application.

 Executing Tests and Generating Load

 An interesting feature is ‘Goal Oriented Testing’.
 You can define your goal as, for example, to be a 2-second maximum response time.
-Instead of you having to gradually increase the load, WebLOAD will automatically increase the number of virtual users, till your 2-second response time goal is met, so you can learn when your system reach the response time limit you have set.
+Instead of you have to gradually increase the load, WebLOAD will automatically increase the number of virtual users, till your 2-second response time goal is met, so you can learn when your system reaches the response time limit you have set.

 In load testing, your goal is not only to detect bottlenecks but also to identify their root cause.
-Typically, the problems you’ll detect will be related to the server side – be it a database issue, server CPU utilization, memory size or other.
+Typically, the problems you’ll detect will be related to the server-side – be it a database issue, server CPU utilization, memory size, or others.

 Analysis and reporting